 Purpose of activities at country level

-The MenEngage South Africa network seeks to strengthen advocacy and policy agenda for engaging men and boys to promote gender equality, prevent and address gender-based violence, promote reproductive health and rights, and gender equality.
-The operational framework stems from the intention to put forth the unexpressed concerns in maternal health service delivery by also strengthening the capacity of grassroots-based youth organisations to implement evidence-based male involvement and youth participation programmes to improve maternal health outcomes.
+The MenEngage South Africa seeks to strengthen advocacy and policy agenda for engaging men and boys to promote gender equality, prevent and address gender-based violence, promote reproductive health and rights, and gender equality.
+The operational framework stems from the intention to put forth the unexpressed concerns in maternal health service delivery by also strengthening the capacity of grassroots-based youth formations to implement evidence-based male involvement and youth participation programmes to improve maternal health outcomes.

 Some key achievements

-With the support of UNFPA SA, Sonke convened a MenEngage SA in-county network dialogue between young people from various civil society organisations and policymakers.
+With the support of UNFPA SA, Sonke convened a MenEngage SA in-county network dialogue between young people from various civil society organizations and policymakers.
 The dialogue, also known in South Africa as a lekgotla, provided a space to reflect on sexual and reproductive health and rights (SRHR), maternal health policy, the implementation thereof and possible remedies for what is found lacking.